 We have also developed a specific capability to declaratively customise the initial prompt (prompt engineering), resulting in a new URL using the same underlying application architecture.

 Prompt engineering is a technique that involves designing and optimising prompts to improve the performance of a large language model.
 Prompts are short pieces of text that are used to guide the model’s output, specifying the task to perform, as well as the desired output format, and any other relevant information/constraints.

 Our default prompt stipulates that the Generative AI Chatbot is a business assistant and should attempt to respond professionally, using all available data sources.
 The prompt engineering feature allows for a new custom prompt to be defined (replacing the default), resulting in a new URL that can be used for more specific, tightly defined tasks.

 The custom prompt can be used to target a specific persona.
-For example, Service Desk (Help Desk), Corporate Communications, Investor Relations, Marketing, Paralegal, etc. This approach helps improve the accuracy of the responses, whilst ensuring they are consistent with the expectations of the specific persona.
+For example, Service Desk (Help Desk), Corporate Communications, Investor Relations, Marketing, Paralegal, Software/Data Engineering, etc. This approach helps improve the accuracy of the responses, whilst ensuring they are consistent with the expectations of the specific persona.

 Finally, and maybe most excitingly from a business perspective, we have unlocked business data.
 This allows the Generative AI Chatbot to respond with business context, covering policies, processes, knowledge articles, journals, papers, etc.

 The ability to ingest business data was a little more complex and required the use of some additional cloud components, specifically search (Google Enterprise Search or Azure Cognitive Search) to facilitate the indexing and retrieval of information from internal data repositories.